Skip to main content

 When will applications open and close?

-For further information regarding the DRF Round One - 2024-24, please visit the DRF Round One webpage.
+Further information regarding the DRF Round One - 2023-24 and successful projects is available on the DRF Round One webpage.

 How does DRF relate to the Emergency Response Fund?